Cradac/Iron-Justice/README.md

 ## Self Hosting

 It is advised to invite the bot and not host it yourself, since some modules are dependant on Emojis from other Servers.
-You are allowed to self-host the bot for your own community and modify the source code to your own needs under the MIT License.
+You are allowed to self-host the bot for your own community and modify the source code to your own needs under the GNU General Public License 3.

 Be also advised, that most of the code is not documented, since I have been working mostly alone on this.
 Please do not let this stop your adventure drive.